tilek/about-me/my_startup_ideas.md

 # Tier 1 - Meta challenges.

 ## Goal: Metasystems that help every individual and humanity as a whole.
-  - Better version of capitalism or brand new system
+  - Better version of capitalism or a brand new system
-  - Better version of democracy or brand new system
+  - Better version of democracy or  abrand new system

 ## Goal: Global goals are prioritized rationally.
   - Frameworks for global goal and effort prioritizations